Birkhoff's axioms

 In 1932, G. D. Birkhoff created a set of four postulates of Euclidean geometry in the plane, sometimes referred to as Birkhoff's axioms.
 These postulates are all based on basic geometry that can be confirmed experimentally with a scale and protractor.
 Since the postulates build upon the real numbers, the approach is similar to a model-based introduction to Euclidean geometry.

-Birkhoff's axiom system was utilized in the secondary-school textbook by Birkhoff and Beatley.
+Birkhoff's axiomatic system was utilized in the secondary-school textbook by Birkhoff and Beatley.

 These axioms were also modified by the School Mathematics Study Group to provide a new standard for teaching high school geometry, known as SMSG axioms.